Yasin-109990010/Compreport-Ai/README.md

 # Compreport AI

 **Compreport AI** is an intelligent reporting tool designed to monitor and analyze industrial, construction, and economic developments across Nigeria and more.
-It fetches news articles using SerpAPI, categorizes them into relevant sectors, and presents a paginated, searchable, and filterable report for business and policy insight.
+It fetches news articles using SerpAPI, categorizes them into relevant sectors, and presents a paginated, searchable, and filterable report for business and policy insights.

 ---